 Customers have come to expect free shipping, especially for orders of significant value (over $100).
 If you’re like many retailers, you’d like to stop this practice of giving customers free shipping all together.
-Free shipping decreases margins and, in many cases, it can’t be used alongside other more attractive promotions for both the retailer and the customer.
+Free shipping decreases margins and, in many cases, can’t be used alongside other more attractive promotions for both the retailer and the customer.
 Avoid offering free shipping as a site wide promotion; it limits your options due to double-dipping on promotions that will ultimately shave your margins.

 Moving forward, retailers must implement a comprehensive promotions strategy to maintain a high level of consumer satisfaction toward their brand.
 Savvy retailers know their promotions strategies must be innovative, creative and customized to meet the shopping habits of specific consumer segments.
-When building a comprehensive omnichannel promotions strategy, it is important to create offers targeted at acquiring new customers, increasing average order size, moving excess inventory, and satisfying customers.
-Without a well-thought-out strategy, and the systems to deliver and measure success, it is impossible to know whether or not the promotions are generating true return on investment.
+When building a comprehensive omnichannel promotions strategy, it’s important to create offers targeted at four key elements:

 Five Actions for Successful Retail Promotions

-Test and track promotions.
+Test and Track Promotions

-Go beyond Discounting to Connect with Customers.
+Go Beyond Discounting to Connect with Customers

 The Bottom Line